DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/07-design-report-in-power-bi-desktop.md

 	![Picture 27](Linked_image_Files/07-design-report-in-power-bi-desktop_image28.png)

-	*By dragging visuals into a visual, they will be added to default wells.
+	*By dragging fields into a visual, they will be added to default wells.
 For precision, you can drag fields directly into the wells, as you will do next.*

 26. From the **Fields** pane, drag the **Sales | Profit Margin** field into the **Line Values** well.